 - Participating in social networking sites designed specifically for business such as LinkedIn may help you develop your business network and increase your opportunities.

-The Graduate Destinations Report: Graduates who reported having a disability had lower than average full-time employment figures, in 2015 the figure was 56.2 per cent.
+The Graduate Destinations Report to 2015: Graduates who reported having a disability had lower than average full-time employment figures, in 2015 the figure was 56.2 per cent.
 This is down from the 2014 figure of 61.6 per cent.